Grawafall also called Grabafall or Grawa wasserfall, is a big waterfall at the end of the Stubaital near Mutterberg in the region Tirol, Austria.

 The Grawafall is already visible from the roadside, just before the road ends at the Mutterbergklamm.
-In july a load of melting water feeds the river Sulzaubach and drops down over 120 meter.
+In July a load of melted snow feeds the river Sulzaubach and drops down over 120 meter.

 Since 1979 the area of the Grawafall and the Sulzaubach is a protected nature reserve.
 The Grawafall is being fed by melted water from two small lakes “Blaue Lacke and Grunausee” and the Stubaier glaciers.

 Best season to visit the Grawafall is from early summer until august when the temperatures rises and the flow of the glacier river Sulzaubach is at its top.
-In july the Grawafall is a really powerful waterfall.
+In July the Grawafall is a really powerful waterfall.

-Best daytime to visit the Grawafall is in the afternoon: when taking pictures you will photograph towards the northeast and later in the afternoon the volume of the Grawafall is a little bit higher.
+Best daytime to visit the Grawafall is in the afternoon: when taking pictures you will photograph towards the northeast and later in the afternoon the volume of the Grawafall is a little bit increased.